-The same principle works for microservices where the app has a set of multiple features and APIs make them interact with each other.
+The same principle works for microservices where the app has a set of multiple features and APIs that make them interact with each other.
 APIs extend the functionality of traditionally developed applications and going forward API-first approach will gain pace as it provides more flexibility, control, and scalability.

-Often considered as a revolutionary approach, Micro Frontend Architecture emerged as a promising solution to the inefficient monolithic frontends.
+Often considered a revolutionary approach, Micro Frontend Architecture emerged as a promising solution to the inefficient monolithic frontends.
 It is a decoupled codebase that breaks monolithic code into parts that work collectively.

 Also, it enables the web app frontend to scale as and when needed.
-Inspired by the microservices, this type of architecture is a lucrative approach that helps extend the functionality for frontends of enterprise web applications.
+Inspired by microservices, this type of architecture is a lucrative approach that helps extend the functionality for frontends of enterprise web applications.

-Moreover, the architectural type brings more advantages to the table such as independent development, deployment, easy testing, etc. Many organizations facing bottlenecks in creating highly interactive frontend have already adopted this trend and many more will join the bandwagon going forward.
+Moreover, the architectural type brings more advantages to the table such as independent development, deployment, easy testing, etc. Many organizations facing bottlenecks in creating highly interactive frontends have already adopted this trend and many more will join the bandwagon going forward.

 The Internet has come a long way and so does web page rendering.
 Yes, server-side rendering (SSR) isn’t exactly a new way for pages to render content.
 However, it has reappeared again thanks to the advancements in the computing powers of today’s servers.